Jessa Duggar Gets Jana To Hold New Baby For Instagram, Jeremy Vuolo Misses Family Photo With Jinger And Ben

 Jessa Duggar may have a new baby in her life, but that doesn’t mean that she will let him tie her down!
-The mother of two has been seen on the road, travelling to Waco, Texas with her sisters Jana and Jinger, as well as her husband Ben Seewald, to see what the world has in store for her.
+The mother of two has been seen on the road, travelling to Waco, Texas, with her sisters Jana and Jinger, as well as her husband Ben Seewald, to see what the world has in store for her.
 She even made it an opportunity to show off her unmarried sister Jana Duggar holding her new baby Henry on Instagram!

 There are many reasons why Jessa and Ben Seewald took time to travel to Texas.
 One, her recently married younger sister Jinger Duggar lives in the Lone Star state now, having moved down south to live with her husband Jeremy Vuolo.
 Considering just how close Jessa and Jinger were, it only made sense for Jessa to come visit her younger sister in her new habitat.
 Check out the picture they took as a family together!